 In any case, both the mental enhancement route and the blood magic route were long-projects.
 It would be at least a couple of restarts before he could make an effective use of them, maybe more.
 Thus, Zorian ended up turning to something more immediate to get the most out of Quatach-Ichl's teachings – his spell formula expertise.

 Zorian knew for a while now that most old, experienced diviners had specialized divination compasses they used to perform their work.
 Zorian himself rarely bothered with them, preferring to simply dump information straight into his mind and sort it out mentally, but he had tinkered with such devices often enough in the past.
-Kirma's divination flower thingy and the spell formula crafters she referred him to after he had spoken with her were especially useful to him in this regard.
+Kirma's divination flower thingy and the spell formula crafters she referred him to were especially useful in this regard.
 Now he embarked on a project to create such a divination compass, one specialized in figuring out divination related to dimensionalism and pocket dimension creation.

 In this, at least, he had plenty of success.
 Spell formula were one of the things he had focused on pretty heavily throughout his entire time in the time loop, and he had reached an extremely high level of skill when it came to them.
 Producing a working version of such a dimensionalism-specific divination compass took only two days, after which he rapidly improved the design, producing newer and more potent versions every couple of days.
 By the time the end of the restart was approaching, these divination compasses had become so good that Quatach-Ichl took notice of it and commissioned a couple of them for his own use.
 In exchange, he provided them with the names and locations of two secretive mages that also knew a thing or two about pocket dimension magic – information that was almost as priceless as Quatach-Ichl's own lessons, as far as Zach and Zorian were concerned.